[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 • The tangerine celluloid comes with the long sleeves/round collar of the final celluloids.

-• The old gold card version has been seen with an distinct V-neck and coloured socks (see illustration).
+• The old gold card version has a distinct V-neck and coloured socks (see illustration).

 1. Introduced 1967 - Millwall, Chester.